 Also see: How to choose a college

 As you are looking at different schools to apply to, there are a lot of decisions to make.
-Luckily, we can help you through many of them.
-Check out our guides on how many schools to apply to, how to find safety, reach, and match schools, and how to plan a college tour.
+Luckily, we offer guides to help you through it all, such as how many schools to apply to, how to find safety, reach, and match schools, and how to plan a college tour.
 We can also help you finance your education and keep your options open with our free scholarship search tool.

 Finally, get your college applications in tip-top shape with our guide as to what to include in college applications and our insider’s guide into what happens inside an admissions office.
 Good luck!